 Lamberg, T. (2012).
 Whole Class Mathematics Discussions: Improving In-depth Mathematical Thinking and Learning.
 Pearson Publishers.
 Boston, MA.

 - This book synthesizes research and outlines a practical approach to teaching that integrates the Common Core Standards for Mathematical Practice.
 These ideas complement the NGSS standards as well.

 Lamberg, T. (developing Manuscript).
-Ideas to Action: How to lead a team to innovate for impact (Working Title).
+Ideas to Action: How to lead a highly productive project team and innovate.

 - This book outlines 8 leadership principles that have been used by effective leaders who have successfully run teams to innovate and make a difference in society.
 The evolution of the Nevada Math Project is documented in addition to interviews with 7 world class leaders whose work has led to new discoveries and made a worldwide impact.
 This book is a practical guide for anyone who would like to develop leadership skills to lead a team to innovate and make a difference regardless of background or discipline.
 Leadership skills are something that can be developed and is needed to make a real difference!